-ANNUAL MEETING OF SHAREHOLDERS TO BE HELD ON FEBRUARY 17, 2016
+ANNUAL MEETING OF SHAREHOLDERS TO BE HELD ON MARCH 2, 2017

-The Board of Directors of The InterGroup Corporation ("InterGroup" or the "Company") is soliciting proxies in the form enclosed with this proxy statement in connection with its fiscal 2015 Annual Meeting of Shareholders to be held on February 17, 2016 or at any adjournments thereof.
-Only shareholders of record at the close of business on January 4, 2016 are entitled to notice of, and to vote at, the Annual Meeting.
+The Board of Directors of The InterGroup Corporation ("InterGroup" or the "Company") is soliciting proxies in the form enclosed with this proxy statement in connection with its fiscal 2016 Annual Meeting of Shareholders to be held on March 2, 2017 or at any adjournments thereof.
+Only shareholders of record at the close of business on January 13, 2017 are entitled to notice of, and to vote at, the Annual Meeting.

-Each shareholder is entitled to cast, in person or by proxy, one vote for each share held of record at the close of business on January 4, 2016.
-As of January 4, 2016, there were outstanding 2,383,689 shares of common stock, par value \$.01 per share (the "Common Stock").
-Of the total 2,383,689 shares outstanding, a majority, or 1,191,845 voting shares will constitute a quorum for the transaction of business at the Annual Meeting.
-The affirmative vote of the holders of the majority of the shares of Common Stock present and represented at the meeting and entitled to vote is required to elect directors and to ratify the selection of the Company's independent registered public accounting firm.
+Each shareholder is entitled to cast, in person or by proxy, one vote for each share held of record at the close of business on January 13, 2017.
+As of January 13, 2017 there were outstanding 2,367,126 shares of common stock, par value \$.01 per share (the "Common Stock").
+Of the total 2,367,126 shares outstanding, a majority, or 1,183,563 voting shares will constitute a quorum for the transaction of business at the Annual Meeting.
+The affirmative vote of the holders of the majority of the shares of Common Stock present and represented at the meeting and entitled to vote is required to elect directors, to ratify the selection of the Company's independent registered public accounting firm and to approve the non-binding resolution on the compensation of our named executive officers.
+The non-binding advisory vote as to the frequency (every one, two or three years) with which the non-binding shareholder vote regarding the approval of the compensation of our named executive officers should be conducted will require you to choose between a frequency of every one, two or three years or to abstain from voting on that proposal.
+Note that shareholders are not voting to approve or disapprove the recommendation of the Board of Directors with respect to this proposal.
+Because your vote is advisory, it will not be binding on us or the Board of Directors.
+However, the Board of Directors will review the voting results and take them into consideration when making future decisions regarding the frequency of the advisory vote on executive compensation.

 The proxies named in the accompanying proxy card will vote the shares represented thereby if the proxy appears to be valid on its face, and where specification is indicated as provided in such proxy, the shares represented will be voted in accordance with such specification.
-If no specification is made, the shares represented by the proxies will be voted: (1) FOR the election two Class A directors to serve until the fiscal 2018 Annual Meeting; and (2) FOR ratification of the appointment of Burr Pilger Mayer, Inc. as the Company's independent registered public accounting firm for the fiscal year ending June 30, 2016.
+If no specification is made, the shares represented by the proxies will be voted: (1) FOR the election two Class B directors to serve until the fiscal 2019 Annual Meeting; (2) FOR ratification of the appointment of Hein and Associates LLP as the Company's independent registered public accounting firm for the fiscal year ending June 30, 2017; (3) FOR approval of the compensation of executive officers; and (4) FOR 3 Years as the period of time that non-binding shareholder votes should occur to approve compensation of executive officers .